Jim Campilongo

-Jim Campilongo (born July 8, 1958) is a New York roots rock guitarist, known for recording a series of mostly instrumental albums.
+Jim Campilongo is a New York roots rock guitarist, known for recording a series of mostly instrumental albums.
 He is also known for being a member of The Little Willies with Norah Jones.

 Campilongo primarily plays Fender Telecaster guitars.
 He employs a hybrid right-hand technique that involves the use of both a plectrum and his fingers.
 He holds a mandolin pick between his thumb and forefinger while plucking with his middle and fourth fingers.